 The winners and finalists provide a model for improved police services on issues that are specific to individual communities but are valuable for all communities around the world.

-The IACP and Cisco Systems Community Policing Award is presented in five categories for law enforcement agencies that serve populations of varying sizes.
+The IACP/Cisco Community Policing Award is presented in five categories for law enforcement agencies that serve populations of varying sizes and university and college police.
 Additionally, agencies that use community-policing philosophies in the furtherance of homeland security initiatives are eligible for special homeland security recognition.
-Those categories are:
+Agencies that use the best of technology to support community-policing philosophies and principles are eligible for Best Use of Technology in Support of Community Policing Initiatives.
+The seven categories are:

 - Agencies Serving a Population Fewer than 20,000